As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Is the Tokyo – Osaka Bus the Cheapest Option?

-The most expensive of the lot, but it gets you directly from Tokyo Station to Osaka Station in 2 hours and 40 minutes.
+The most expensive of the lot, but the Japanese Shinkansen gets you directly from Tokyo Station to Osaka Station in 2 hours and 40 minutes.
 That’s absolutely wild.
 But at over $100 we decided it was far too expensive for our little weekly getaway.
 If only we had known about Platt Kodama!

 Hint: Going slightly further than Osaka?
 I chose to ride Japan’s last sleeper train from Okayama to Tokyo, and it was absolutely worth it!